MicrosoftDocs/azure-docs-powershell/azurermps-6.13.0/AzureRM.Compute/Set-AzureRmVMDiskEncryptionExtension.md

 ### -VolumeType
 Specifies the type of virtual machine volumes to perform the encryption operation.
 Allowed values for virtual machines that run the Windows operating system are as follows: All, OS, and Data.
-The allowed values for Linux virtual machines are as follows: Data only.
+The allowed values for Linux virtual machines are as follows: All, OS, and Data when supported by the Linux distribution.

 ```yaml
 Type: System.String